bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

 Now you can save printer.cfg and restart Klipper.

-Autotune should be enabled.
+## 4) Autotune should be enabled.

 Now, it is recommended by Autotune documentation to tune sensorless homing.
 I tested the default values and they work.
 So I didn't do the homing tuning.
 It would be helpful if somebody did the homing and published the values.

+If you want to get rid of it, just comment it out in printer.cfg.

-Results:
+## 5) Results:

 1) The steppers seem more quiet.

 2) I ran Shake&Tune before and after enabling.
-I was curious.
+I was curious if it would be affected.

 <img width="1350" height="1044" alt="autotune" src="https://github.com/user-attachments/assets/2a7163a7-1691-4510-9dfd-7867cc5f5a49" />

 3) I also printed an Orca VFA tower.
-I think there is bit less VFA, but not a large difference.
+I think there is less VFA, but not a large difference.
 Sorry, no pictures

 ## *Update: